 Also work out how many people you expect to attend and book a cinema size accordingly.
 If you book it privately you will have t pay for each and every seat.
 The other option is to just book as many as you sell in a public booking but you won’t be able to do anything before and after the movie.

 Work Out Costs

 Calculate based on your margin x number of tickets to sell – what you’ll make.
-Then of course any additional costs like liquor license, alcohol, cups, entertainment etc.
+Then, of course, any additional costs like a liquor license, alcohol, cups, entertainment etc.

 Keeping Track of Planning